peterhinch/micropython_eeprom/spi/SPI.md

  1. `spi` Mandatory.
 An initialised SPI bus created by `machine`.
  2. `cspins` A list or tuple of `Pin` instances.
 Each `Pin` must be initialised as an output (`Pin.OUT`) and with `value=1` and be created by `machine`.
+ 3. `size=128` Chip size in KiB.
+Set to 256 for the STM chip.
- 3. `verbose=True` If `True`, the constructor issues information on the EEPROM devices it has detected.
+ 4. `verbose=True` If `True`, the constructor issues information on the EEPROM devices it has detected.
- 4. `block_size=9` The block size reported to the filesystem.
+ 5. `block_size=9` The block size reported to the filesystem.
 The size in bytes is `2**block_size` so is 512 bytes by default.

 SPI baudrate: The 25LC1024 supports baudrates of upto 20MHz.
 If this value is